feored/halbu/README.md

 ## Notes

-Additional notes about the format, quest flags, etc as well as general reverse-engineering notes can be found in:
+Level is stored in both the character section and the attributes section.
+Use `save.set_level(...)` to keep them in sync.

-NOTES.md
+Additional notes about the format, quest flags, and general reverse-engineering work can be found in `NOTES.md`.

-The library packs several example .d2s files used in tests to verify that parsing end round-trip encoding work correctly.
+This repository also contains several example .d2s files used in tests to verify that parsing and round-trip encoding work correctly.

 ## References